John Cage: Reception and influence

 While much of Cage's work remains controversial, his influence on countless composers, artists, and writers is notable.
-After Cage introduced chance, Boulez, Stockhausen, and Xenakis remained critical, yet all adopted chance procedures in some of their works (although in a much more restricted manner); and Stockhausen's piano writing in his later Klavierstücke was influenced by Cage's Music of Changes and David Tudor.
+After Cage introduced chance procedures to his works, Boulez, Stockhausen, and Xenakis remained critical, yet all adopted chance procedures in some of their works (although in a much more restricted manner); and Stockhausen's piano writing in his later Klavierstücke was influenced by Cage's Music of Changes and David Tudor.
 Other composers who adopted chance procedures in their works included Witold Lutosławski, Mauricio Kagel, and many others.
 Music in which some of the composition and/or performance is left to chance was labelled aleatoric music—a term popularized by Pierre Boulez.
 Helmut Lachenmann's work was influenced by Cage's work with extended techniques.

 Cage's rhythmic structure experiments and his interest in sound influenced a number of composers, starting at first with his close American associates Earle Brown, Morton Feldman, and Christian Wolff (and other American composers, such as La Monte Young, Terry Riley, Steve Reich, and Philip Glass), and then spreading to Europe.
-For example, almost all composers of the English experimental school acknowledge his influence: Michael Parsons, Christopher Hobbs, John White, Gavin Bryars, who studied under Cage briefly, and Howard Skempton.
+For example, many composers of the English experimental school acknowledge his influence: Michael Parsons, Christopher Hobbs, John White, Gavin Bryars, who studied under Cage briefly, and Howard Skempton.
 The Japanese composer Tōru Takemitsu has also cited Cage's influence.
+In 1986, he received an honorary doctorate from the California Institute of the Arts.
+Cage is a 1989 Kyoto Prize Laureate; the prize was established by Kazuo Inamori.
+The John Cage Award was endowed and established in 1992 by Foundation for Contemporary Arts in honor of the late composer, with recipients including Meredith Monk, Robert Ashley, and Toshi Ichiyanagi.

-Following Cage's death Simon Jeffes, founder of the Penguin Cafe Orchestra, composed a piece entitled CAGE DEAD, using a melody based on the notes contained in the title, in the order they appear: C, A, G, E, D, E, A and D.
+Following Cage's death Simon Jeffes, founder of the Penguin Cafe Orchestra, composed a piece entitled "CAGE DEAD", using a melody based on the notes contained in the title, in the order they appear: C, A, G, E, D, E, A and D.